ankeetmaini/blog/content/posts/planning-checklist.md

 ---
 title: planning checklist for people in tech
-description: this post tries to add a method to madness which runs amok every 3 months and both leaders and teams run helter-skelter to put an exciting list of okrs together to executing them
+description: this post tries to add a method to madness which runs amok every 3 months and both leaders and teams run helter-skelter to put an exciting list of okrs together to executing them. it draws a framework for planning from quarter down to bi-weekly sprints.
 layout: layouts/post.njk
-date: 2024-05-13
+date: 2024-05-27
 tags:
   - leadership
   - planning
 ---

-it's almost may and in just about a month a brand new quarter would start which comes with a possibility of endless opportunities in engg roadmap parlance.
+it's almost june and in just about a month's time a brand new quarter would start which comes with a possibility of endless opportunities in engineering roadmap parlance.

 we've come a long way from knowing what would get done years in advance, like a construction building, say a new mall for which once the blueprint is finalised, you can usually estimate the multi-year work upfront at least on paper before you dive deep into execution. but who knew building software on time is even tougher or have we deliberately made it that way?

 we work in sprints, we put our heads down for two weeks and then again and again. some teams decide within these two weeks what next to do and sort of groom their stories with no hints or indication of what lies ahead and coin words like agile :P

-but there's just too much flux in this way. there's so much extra time being spent deciding every two weeks what to do. does it even matter right now or can be pushed out?
+but there's just too much flux in this way. there's so much extra time being spent deciding every two weeks what to do. does this story even matter right now or can be pushed out?

 in companies, work usually happens around big projects and launches. and they have dates or an expected date of launch. everything begins from there and you usually back calculate.